Seligor's Castle, fun for all the children of the world. Pooh Corner

 But did you know he likes lettuce and playing in snow.

-Dd: Is for and and
+Dd: Is for Disney and Dancing and Darby

 Goodness me children!
 Soon we'll have Barbie!